-Apply a suction cup to the lower half of the front panel, just above the home button. i) Be sure the suction cup does not overlap with the home button, as this will prevent a seal from forming between the suction cup and front glass.
+- Apply a suction cup to the lower half of the front panel, just above the home button. - i Be sure the suction cup does not overlap with the home button, as this will prevent a seal from forming between the suction cup and front glass.

-- Pull up on the suction cup with firm, constant pressure to create a slight gap between the screen and the frame. - Insert an opening pick into the gap. - (i) The watertight adhesive holding the screen in place is very strong; creating this initial gap takes a significant amount of force.
+- Pull up on the suction cup with firm, constant pressure to create a slight gap between the front panel and rear case. - Insert an opening pick or other thin pry tool a few millimeters into the gap. - (i) The watertight adhesive holding the display in place is very strong; creating this initial gap takes a significant amount of force.
 If you're having a hard time opening a gap, apply more heat, and gently rock the screen up and down to weaken the adhesive until you create enough of a gap to insert your tool.

-- Slide the opening pick up the left edge of the phone starting at the lower edge and moving towards the volume control buttons and silent switch, breaking up the adhesive holding the display in place. - Stop near the top left corner of the display.
+- Slide your pick around the corner and up the left edge of the phone, moving towards the volume control buttons and silent switch, breaking up the adhesive holding the display in place. - Stop near the top left corner of the display.